hectorzaragoza/rust/rust_course/README.md

 - fn main() is the entrypoint for a rust program. (can't have multiple main fn)
 - commands followed by ! are macros.
 - You can explicitly allow code that would spit an error: #![allow(dead_code)], won't report error for variables that are unused.
 (Keep things a bit quiet)

+* Rust does not support the operators -- or ++ but you can do a -=2 or a += 2.
+* There is no === in Rust...just ==

+### MEMORY- Stack and Heap
+Imagine a vertical block.
+Bottom part is the stack.
+When you bind a variable to a value, it takes a chunk of memory at the stack (bottom - LIFO, Last in, first out.)
+Stack is also used for functions,as you call a function and all its arguments, you are working on the stack.
+- Stack is fast but size is limited.
+(Short term storage structure)

+- The heap is at the top of the vertical memory block.
+(Long-term storage structure)
+    - let x = Box: 'new(5); You end up with a reference, pointer.
+    - x would still be in the stack but instead of holding the value in the stack, it has a memory address pointing to the value that lives in the heap.
+    - instead of doing this println!("{}", *x) //The star makes use of the pointer.